luciopaiva/heapify/README.md

 *Deprecated.*

-Allows to get an iterator that iterates over keys and priorities that will be yielded as tuples (`[key, priority]`):
+Allows to get an iterator that iterates over keys and priorities that will be yielded as tuples (`[key, priority]`).

 *Warning: this does not return tuples in priority order; it just traverses the underlying array.
 Moreover, tuples are not consumed from the queue.
 This method is deprecated and likely to be changed in a future version to return in order and consume while traversing.*